 But you can obtain powerful results by looking beyond frugality, by boosting your earning power.
 One of the best ways to increase your income is at the source: during salary negotiations, either when you land a job or during a performance review.
 This can be scary.
 For many people, salary negotiations are an awkward thing.
 I was discussing this subject recently with my friend Michael, who runs the career development office at Western Oregon University.
 How to earn $1,000 a minute “We spend years thinking about what we’ll be when we grow up,” Chapman writes.
 Chapman argues that by spending just a little time up front, you can put yourself in a strong position to negotiate an increased salary, either during a performance review or when applying for a new job.
 His book offers five specific rules for negotiating your salary: Postpone salary negotiations until you have been offered a job.

 There’s a huge, direct benefit for me when I find a productivity tip that really works.
 It enables me to get more work done in the same amount of time (allowing me to “grow” The Simple Dollar by writing in more venues or doing other things) or get the same amount of work done in less time (allowing me to spend more time with my family).
 Here’s the problem with productivity tips, though.
-Most of them don’t work.

 But, of course, in the end the goal is to succeed, and fear of failing isn’t the only thing that keeps us from succeeding.
 I speak from experience here.
 Six or seven years ago, I was the picture of success — a straight-A graduate student, top of my class, a job I loved, a relationship that I was happy in, the whole enchilada.
 And then, those successes started slipping away.
-Nothing obvious at first, but gradually I found myself stuck in a rut academically, my relationship dissolved, things just weren’t going my way.
+The Courage to Live Consciously by Steve Pavlina.
 Security is mostly a superstition.

 It does not exist in nature, nor do the children of men as a whole experience it.
 Avoiding danger is no safer in the long run than outright exposure.
 Life is either a daring adventure, or nothing.
 To keep our faces toward change and behave like free spirits in the presence of fate is strength undefeatable. - Helen Keller In our day-to-day lives, the virtue of courage doesn't receive much attention.
 But a side effect of overemphasizing the importance of personal security in your life is that it can cause you to live reactively.